mintyphp/session-handlers/README.md

 - FilesSessionHandler.php - a session handler that locks using ".lock" files instead of "flock" calls.
 - MemcacheSessionHandler.php - a session handler that stores it's session data in Memcache.
+- RedisSessionHandler.php - a session handler that stores it's session data in Redis.

 ## Requirements